berkes/berkes.github.com/_posts/2006-09-19-choosing-your-system-architecture-for-large-scale-dupal-deployment.md

 title: Choosing your system architecture for large scale Dupal deployment.
 created: 1158663251
 tags:
-- PHP
+- php
-- Drupal Talk
+- drupal talk
-- Drupal Hosting
+- drupal hosting
 - sympal.nl
-- Ruby
+- ruby
-- Ruby on Rails
+- ruby on rails
-- Railfrog
+- railfrog
 lang: en
 ---
 This is a [morphological overview](http://webschuur.com/sites/webschuur.com/files/vhost_admin_morpho.png), to display all te options for deploying a Drupal (and/ or Joomla!! or any other CMS) hosting system.